Ask Yourself – Can We Go It Alone?

 - We do not want any kind of life insurance as we have no mortgage, no W2 income to replace, and no children to support.

-- We will look to add preventative health insurance as it might be appropriate in the future.
+- We will look to add more comprehensive preventative health insurance as it might be appropriate in the future.

-- We will do research on medical tourism options and consider them for preventative health needs and general medical and dental care.
+- American medical insurance is unattractive at this time so we will do research on medical tourism options and consider them for preventative health needs and general medical and dental care.

 - We will NOT buy longterm care insurance since we believe we have enough saved to cover those kinds of costs if they are needed.

-- If we buy or rent a home, land, apartment, or condo, we will have appropriate insurance.
+- If we decide to buy a home, land, apartment, or condo, we will have appropriate insurance.

-- We will maintain renter’s insurance for our storage unit.
+- We will maintain renter’s insurance for our storage unit while we have a storage unit.

-- We will have the appropriate auto insurance if we ever own a car, RV, or trailer.
+- We have no cars but we will have the appropriate auto insurance if we ever own a car, RV, or trailer in the future.

 - We will continue to update our existing wills, health care directives, and powers of attorney.